What is a self-assessment?

 Strengths

-• I have excellent planning skills that help me address the arising problems and solve them promptly.
+- I have excellent planning skills that help me address the problems that arise and solve them promptly.

 Areas of improvement

-• When it comes to high-ticket sales i find it dificult to make decisions on the spot.
-I will join some calls with more experienced colleagues to learn how to answer tough questions
+- When it comes to high-ticket sales, I find it difficult to make decisions on the spot.
+I will join calls with more experienced colleagues to learn how to answer tough questions.

 7. Time-management

 Time management is important for employees because it helps them prioritize tasks and improve their efficiency.
 Having good time management skills also helps to reduce stress levels, since employees are better able to stay on top of their workloads.
-Additionally, it can help boost overall job performance and job satisfaction, as well as provide a sense of accomplishment.
+Additionally, having a good grasp on time can help boost overall job performance and job satisfaction, as well as provide a sense of accomplishment.

 Strengths